 “Out to Lunch” is the first collaboration between the artists and brings together new bodies of work to a place where time and space are distorted, seemingly woven within one another.

 In the main room scaffolding activates attention and disturbs the viewer’s perception.
-On the opposite side ten lightboxes are suspended in niches, with works by both artists.
+Ten lightboxes present the works by both artists.
 Boninsegni's works play on his identity with glimpses of details in Asian restaurants.
-Rossetti renders digital drawings into photographs, collaging mere objects within a surreal landscape.
+Rossetti digitally renders mere objects into photographs of a surreal landscape.

 In the second room a sound installation by Boninsegni pervades the space.
 The artist temporarily ‘squats’ the room; the installation will then provide the space for his new work Casa Pagoda, an abstract science- fiction film which will premiere on the 11th of October.